Presenting GRUB2 BLS

 was also demanding a PIN or password that must be entered by the user.

-can only unseal the secret if the PCR
+Now the TPM2 can only unseal the secret if the PCRs are in the

 correct state and the provided password is the correct one.
 Should be